psantus/terraform-null-bref-layer/README.md

 | php_extensions | List of PHP extensions to include (maximum 9) | `list(string)` | `[]` | no |

 ### PHP Version Values
+The module accepts any PHP version that Bref supports.
+Common values include:
 - `"80"` - PHP 8.0
 - `"81"` - PHP 8.1
 - `"82"` - PHP 8.2
 - `"83"` - PHP 8.3
 - `"84"` - PHP 8.4 (default)
+- And any future PHP versions that Bref adds support for

 ### CPU Type Values
 - `"x86"` - x86_64 architecture (default)